HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 - In ExamTools, a VE can register applicants using the **Add Applicant** feature located in the upper right corner of the applicants list.
 Applicants added in this manner will not receive a registration email.
 ![Add Applicant Icon](../images/addApplicant.png)

 A VE should confirm FRNs and call signs on the ULS.
 Although ExamTools does have some automatic lookup features, all information should be confirmed by a real person.
 All applicants need a FRN to register on ExamTools.
 The FCC requires an email address which will used to contact the applicants about their license application.
-The applicant may need to log in to pay (within ten calendar days) or obtain a copy of their license, if they do not receive an email from the FCC.
+The applicant may need to log in to CORES to pay (within ten calendar days) or License Manager obtain a copy of their license, if they do not receive emails from the FCC.

 Since ExamTools registers the applicant electronically, the 605 may not be required for in-person, but the applicant still will need to bring identification.

 ## Paper or Device?

-- Paper exam booklets, figure sheets and answer sheets must be printed from ET by a SM.
+- Paper exam booklets and answer sheets must be printed from ET by a SM.
 The paper exams are reusable, printed with or without figures, randomly generated and have unique test ID numbers.
 Font size is adjustable.
 Should be printed on white paper as some people have problems with reading on colored paper.
 Select exams to be graded by GradeCam.
 [Instructions on Printing Exams for GradeCam]({{<relref "printedExamCreation.md">}}) Check with your VEC to find out if they may print or reimburse you for the exams.
 Suggestion: Use brightly colored folders or cover sheets to keep track of exams and elements.
 - Paper and grading templates provided to stocked teams may be used with ExamTools.
 Check with your VEC to see to what the procedure is for accepting ExamTools exports for these types of sessions.
 Supplemental files (i.e answer sheets) may be required.
-- Devices (computers, tablets, smartphones) may be owned by the applicants, VEs or VEC.
+- Devices (computers, tablets, smartphones) may be owned by the applicants, VEs, team or VEC.
 The ET process is nearly identical to a remote session.
 Devices may or may not be reimbursable by your VEC.
 - Exam results may be shared depending on your VEC's policy.
 Exam results are found on the Applicant Tab under PRINT FORMS in the expanded view of the applicant.
 On devices, exam results may be shared as each exam is randomly generated.
 When exams are graded by GradeCam, ET results may or may not be shared depending on the number of versions of the paper exam you have and if the exam is to be reused.
 It would always be safe to provide the question pool number (i.e. T6A07) to the applicant.

 ## Check in Applicants: